We Made the Mistakes so that You Don’t Have To!

 - If you caravan at altitude, your toilet will explode!
 See Toilet Training – How to Avoid the Kamikaze Chemi-Khazi!

 - Behind my husband, the dogs and the caravan, a caravan-specific Sat Nav is the last thing that I would part with.
-We have a Snooper.
-It has been worth its weight in gold.
-(Click on the link to read my full review of the Snooper Ventura Pro 2700.)
+We had a Snooper, which was worth its weight in gold until it betrayed us in Romania.
+We replaced it in Hungary with a Tom Tom GO Camper, which has been excellent.
+(Click on the link to read my full review of the Snooper Ventura Pro 2700 and the Tom Tom GO Camper.)

 - We tried expensive spirit levels and found that they read differently, depending on orientation; we tried levelling apps that told us we were level when the caravan looked like an Apollo rocket on the launch pad; a tennis ball rolled down the centre of the caravan worked quite well as did the bullseye spirit level that we got free at the Motorhome & Caravan Show… but the most civilised way to check that you are level is to place a glass of wine on the worktop.
 You can’t read that in a book!
 Cheers!